 Version Summary of Changes 1 - July 2023 No changes were made so far.
+2 - February Chapter 2.3 updated with specifications in case the 1st report does not 2024 include significant expenditure to establish a risk level.

 1. Management verifications in 2021-2027